 As the name indicates, LinkedIn Boolean Search is a search technique that enables you to refine your search results by using a string of modifiers or logical operators to combine, group, or exclude keywords and phrases.
 It allows you to enter multiple keywords into one search query and narrow the results based on those keywords.
 Now you can easily find the right people matching certain industries, companies, locations, expertise, or job title.
-The Boolean search can be used on all the different LinkedIn search engines, including Basic, Sales Navigator, and Recruiter.
-All you need to do is simply enter your keywords and the search operators in all search fields, including titles, company names, profiles, and groups, among others.
+The Boolean search can be used on all LinkedIn search engines, including Basic, Sales Navigator, and Recruiter.
+All you need to do is enter your keywords and the search operators in all search fields, including titles, company names, profiles, and groups.
 To further narrow down your results, leverage advanced search filters.

 The following are the five LinkedIn Boolean search operators that you can leverage to refine your search results: